jschuh/klipper-macros/README.md

   probing that use the nozzle directly.
 When this value is provided `variable_start_extruder_preheat_scale` is ignored.

-* `variable_start_gcode_before_print` *(default: None)* - Optional user-supplied
-  gcode run after any leveling operations are complete and the bed, extruder, and chamber are all stabilized at their target temperatures.
-Immediately after this gcode executes the purge line will be printed (if specified) and then the file from the virtual sdcard will begin printing.
-This is a useful to add any probe docking commands, loading from a multi-material unit, or other operations that must occur before any filament is extruded.

 * `variable_start_level_bed_at_temp` *(default: True if `bed_mesh` configured
   )* - If true the `PRINT_START` macro will run [`BED_MESH_CALIBRATE_FAST`](
   #bed-mesh-improvements) after the bed has stabilized at its target